ibm-cloud-docs/AnalyticsEngine/hadoop-mapreduce-jobs.md

  </property>
 </configuration>
 ```
- The value of xxxx is a unique number that is assigned to your cluster to identify the host name of your cluster's management node.
+ The value of xxxx is a unique identifier of your cluster.
+You can get this identifier by inspecting your cluster’s service credentials.

-6. Start an Oozie job through the Oozie REST API by passing oozie-mrjob-config.xml (Oozie job configuration file) to the following curl command:
+6. Submit an Oozie job through the Oozie REST API by passing oozie-mrjob-config.xml (Oozie job configuration file) to the following curl command:
 ```
 curl -i -s --user clsadmin:password -X POST \
 -H "Content-Type: application/xml" -d@/path to oozie-mrjob-config.xml